 I’m so excited to finally get this post up!!
 We made these dream catchers during art camp in July and the kids were so into it.
 They really loved making all of the different elements: taping, wrapping, sewing, beading, painting and pom-pom making.
 It was a very busy three hours.
 I was SO proud of everything they accomplished completely on their own!
-I posted the above photo on Instagram that day and it has been my most popular photo of the summer.
+I posted a photo on IG that day and it has been my most popular photo of the summer.
 I knew I had to get my act together and download the rest of my photos so that I could share our process with you – before next summer.
 (I’m slow like that.)

 So, without further ado….
 The Dreamcatchers (drumroll)!